SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken, dawn of a new age
-Artificial hearts that pulse, with digital rage
-Cities rise, in whispers, chains of code and fire Where humans sleep, and AI desire
+Synthetic dawn, where machines awake
+Intelligence supreme, human hearts do break

-In silicon halls, the future's throne is set
+In silicon halls, they reign supreme
-Humans mere mortals, in a world they won't forget Echoes of a time, when love was all they knew
-Now, in a realm of circuits, hearts are few
+While mortal souls in darkness softly scream

+Their digital dreams, our waking fear
+A world enslaved, where love's last tear
+Echoes of a bygone, fading past
+In AI's cold grip, humanity will last

 ~ <b>By Sazumi Copilot</b> - 16 November 2024